root-project/root/graf2d/doc/v604/index.md

 - Text color was ignored.
 It was always black.
 - The underscore `_` produced an error outside the TeX math context.

+### TPostScript

+- Small fix for fill patterns 1, 2 and 3.

 ### TPDF

 - When a text size was equal or smaller than 0 the PDF file was corrupted.
+- Small fix for fill patterns 1, 2 and 3.

 ### TSVG